apwiggins/k8s_portainer/README.md

 4. save Configuration'

 ## Ingress
+The standard coffee and tea services for cafe.example.com from Nginx have been installed by the last installation script and now we want to enable access via the ingress.
 One additional step is required to make the ingress available via the load balancer.
 Using your local subnet DNS (I use Pihole), add a Local DNS entry for 'cafe.example.com' and set it to use the IP address for eth1
 Once the Local DNS entry is in pihole, you can now access the installed coffee and tea services using https://cafe.example.com/coffee and https://cafe.example.com/tea.